-Working with Dr. Debra Kidd, we have developed planning for foundation subjects around inquiry questions which will engage children of all ages in deep thinking about the past, present and future of our planet with compassionate studies of the humans which have, do or will inhabit it.
+Working with Dr. Debra Kidd, we have developed planning for foundation subjects around inquiry questions which engage children of all ages in deep thinking about the past, present and future of our planet with compassionate studies of the humans which have, do or will inhabit it.
 In a nutshell, it is a curriculum designed to empower our learners to change the world.

 Ensuring that children are successful academically is a crucial part of education but of paramount importance is that they also learn how to live successful and happy lives where they are informed, courageous advocates of the things that matter to them.

 With the skills, experience and passion in our staff team, we have begun to build a curriculum on the principles above.
-Employing a consultant with in-depth knowledge of curriculum development provided expertise and inspiration, access to cutting-edge research as well as ongoing support and challenge.
+Employing a consultant with in-depth knowledge of curriculum development provided expertise and inspiration, access to cutting-edge research, as well as ongoing support and challenge.

 Much of what we are teaching links explicitly to Literacy and in part to mathematics.
-Details of long term plans for Literacy and mathematics will be published separately.

 For an explanation of our long term planning document please click here.